Lindzsy/curriculum/phase2/rest.md

 ------------------------

 If I'm using a social media site, I might want to send a friend request.
-But I can't send a requst "REQUEST-FRIENDSHIP /users/23", there is no verb for it.
+But I can't send a request "REQUEST-FRIENDSHIP /users/23", there is no verb for it.

 The way to deal with situations like this is to turn your verb into a noun: